Pelagicore/qface/docs/motivation.rst

 Motivation
 ==========

 QFace is an attempt to establish one interface description language with an easy to use code generator framework.
-QFace as an interface description language is Qt friendly but not limited to Qt.
+While QFace as an interface description language is Qt friendly, it is not limited to Qt.
 The hope is that many projects can agree on this interface language and many interesting generators will be created and we all can learn from how other projects generate code from the same IDL.

 The IDL
 =======